Iowa State Fair Trivia

 What happens to the animal bedding following the Fair?

-An average 1,600 tons of manure-laden bedding is hauled away each year from the Fair to be land-applied to several hundred acres of prime farm land.
+An average 1,600 tons of manure-laden bedding is hauled away each year from the Fair to be land-applied as natural fertilizer to several hundred acres of prime farm ground.

 Name the entertainers who first appeared at the Fair on a free stage and then performed in the Grandstand.

 - John Michael Montgomery (free stage in 1993, Grandstand in 1995 and 1997)

 - Bryan White (free stage in 1995, Grandstand in 1997 and 1998)